Rising-Stars-by-Sunshine/STATS201_Polina/literature/Readme.md

 ## Applying Machine Learning Algorithms for Detecting Misinformation Online

 ![Chart](https://static.us.edusercontent.com/files/fw4G1WxxtdleJldr6Pd4qsLo)
-Created with the help of Markmap
+Figure 3.
+A flowchart of the research.
+Created with the help of Markmap.

 ### Background/Motivation